White moth orchid petals for sugar flowers against a peach replica surface

 Are Sugar Flowers Edible?

-Sugar Flower FAQs
+Sugar Flower Essentials

 I’ve been selling Sugar Flowers online since 2015, which in the year 2022, makes me feel….. kinda old, tbh.
 With almost 5,000 sales on Etsy and over 900 5-star reviews, I’ve had many opportunities to chat with customers and help them figure out which Sugar Flowers they need for their cakes.